01 of 07

 07 of 07

-Before heading out to buy a guinea pig, check with your local shelter or rescues for guinea pigs in need of a new home (or check on Petfinder).
+Before heading out to buy a guinea pig, check with your local shelters or rescues for guinea pigs in need of a new home.
 Many guinea pigs end up at shelters and are in need of a second chance at a forever home.
-Shelter guinea pigs are generally social and easy going.
-It should be easy to bond with an older piggie!
+Shelter guinea pigs are generally social and easy-going.
+It should be easy to bond with an older guinea pig.